-The Department of Children, Youth, and Families (DCYF) is committed to the goals of supporting children, youth and families in achieving better outcomes in the areas of resilience, education, and health.
-These outcome goals are essential to our agency’s work — they will guide what we do and the decisions we make every day.
+We are committed to the goals of supporting children, youth, and families in achieving better outcomes in the areas of resilience, education, and health.
+These outcome goals and the supporting strategic priorities, are essential to our agency’s work — they guide what we do and the decisions we make every day.

-After months of cross-agency work in 2018, including input from hundreds of internal and external stakeholders around the state, we have developed nine population-level outcome goals for DCYF related to the resilience, education, and health of children, youth, and families.
-The following is the “working version” of our proposed goal areas and measures.
+After months of cross-agency work in 2018, including input from hundreds of internal and external stakeholders around the state, we developed nine population-level outcome goals for DCYF related to the resilience, education, and health of children, youth, and families.

-Overarching all of these outcome goals is the goal to eliminate disparities so that race and family income are no longer predictors of child/youth well-being.
+Overarching all of our work is the goal to eliminate disparities so that race and family income are no longer predictors of child/youth well-being.
 We need to continue to thoughtfully address equity and disproportionality while also understanding and accounting for bias within data.